How do the Nevada caucuses work?

 The party did not disclose the identity of the developer behind the new tool Saturday, but they did tell summit attendees a team of "security experts" were working with the state party to roll out the tool.

-Trained volunteers have also yet to practice using the new tool themselves.
-At previous volunteer events, chairs were given extensive training on the Shadow-developed apps along with opportunities to practice downloading and using them.

-With just two weeks until Caucus Day, the party is also short some 1,000 caucus chairs across the state, multiple Democrats say they were told at Saturday's summits.
+With just two weeks until Caucus Day, the party is also short some 1,000 caucus chairs across the state.
 Some volunteers are bracing to potentially host two caucuses at once at their sites if there are not enough volunteers.